|Ministerial Formation Network|

 What are the elements of the Ministerial Formation Network?

-Every aspirant and candidate for the ministry will be eligible to participate in the network.
-It is neither voluntary nor mandatory at this time .
-We promise to offer three things to each aspirant and candidate: discernment support, collegiality, and training and education.
-Discernment support will be provided by thrice yearly discernment “circles” led by fellowshipped and trained UUMA members. .
+Beginning in the fall of 2017, every aspirant and candidate for the Unitarian Universalist ministry will be eligible to participate in the network.
+We promise to offer three things to each participant: discernment support, collegiality, and training and education.
+Discernment support will be provided by thrice yearly discernment “circles” led by fellowshipped and trained UUMA members.
 Collegiality will be provided informally through chapters and clusters and formally by at least one gathering each year in a chapter, regional or continental setting.
-Training and education will be provided several times a year on topics that most don’t receive in seminary and will be provided mainly through webinars and occasional in-person settings.
+Training and education will be offered at least two times a year on topics that most don’t receive in seminary and will be provided mainly through webinars and occasional in-person settings.

 How will the Ministerial Formation Network be managed?

-The UUMA is hiring a full-time Associate Executive Director (AED) whose portfolio will include the management/leadership of the MFN.
-The AED will work closely with David Pettee, the Ministerial Credentialing Director of UUA, and will convene a coordinating team representing UUA staff, the UUMA’s Collegial Development Team, UUMA chapters, and people who have experience with “in-care” systems or other ministerial formation support.
-We plan on having chapter liaisons that will work with the AED on connecting aspirants and candidates with the network.
+The Associate Executive Director (AED) of the UUMA, Rev. Melissa Carvill Ziemer, is responsible for management and leadership of the MFN.
+The AED will work closely with Rev. David Pettee, the Ministerial Credentialing Director of the UUA, and will convene a coordinating team representing UUA staff, the UUMA’s Collegial Development Team, UUMA chapters, and people who have experience with “in-care” systems or other ministerial formation support.
+We plan on having Chapter Liaisons that will work with the AED on connecting aspirants and candidates with the network.
 These liaisons will be selected by the coordinating team and will receive a small stipend for their work.
-Discernment circle leaders will be recruited throughout the UUMA and will also be selected by the coordinating team.
+Discernment Group Leaders will be recruited throughout the UUMA and will also be selected by the coordinating team.
 Questions, concerns and counsel regarding the details of ministerial fellowship will continue to be handled by the Ministerial Credentialing Office.

 How is the Ministerial Formation Network being financed?